TheImagingSource/tiscamera/doc/pages/cameras.rst

    .. group-tab:: Usb-3.X

-      ``firmware-update``
+      ``tcam-firmware-update``

-      firmware-update is not part of a standard tiscamera installation.
+      tcam-firmware-update is not part of a standard tiscamera installation.
+      You can find it here: https://github.com/theimagingsource/tcam-firmware-update
       To get the tool you have to manually compile the tiscamera repository. firmware-update can then be found in the build directory under `tools/firmware-update/`.

    .. group-tab:: GigE

-      ``camera-ip-conf``
+      ``tcam-gigetool``

-      camera-ip-conf is part of a standard tiscamera installation when aravis support is enabled.
+      tcam-gigetool is part of a standard tiscamera installation when GigE support is enabled.

 Identifying the Camera